ZanovelloAlberto/ZanovelloAlberto/cv.md

 ## Summary
-I was born in 2002, im interested in automation and workflow
+I was born in 2002, im interested in software and desktop workflow.

 ### Skill 2022
 - Lang --> Golang, Java, Typescript, Shell, Dart